mmomtchev/magickwand.js/README.md

 ## Known to be broken at the moment

+* Regenerating the SWIG bindings is possible only with my own unpublished SWIG checked out from Github
 * Rebuilding when installing requires Node.js >= 18.0 on all platforms
 * Additionally, rebuilding when installing on Windows works only with VS 2022
 * The debug build on Windows requires manually setting `winbuildtype` and `winbuildid` due to restrictions in `gyp`